Skip to content

 2. IPSET integration: If IPSET is installed and enabled in the CSF configuration, each IP in the blocklist is added to an IPSET set.
 CSF then loads these IPSET lists instead of creating individual iptables rules.
 This method is much more efficient and reduces system resource usage for large blocklists.

-If you would like to utilize CSF's built in IPSET integration, you will need to install the required dependencies:
+If you would like to utilize CSF's built-in IPSET integration, you will need to install the following dependencies:

 sudo yum install -y epel-release

-This section does not go into detailed instructions on how to set up Blocklists or IPSET, however, if you want to read the full instructions for setting this up, review the chapters Introduction to IPSETs and Setting Up Blocklists.
+This section does not give detailed instructions on how to set up Blocklists or IPSETs, however, if you want to read the full chapter on setting this up, see Introduction to IPSETs and Setting Up Blocklists.

 DNS Lookups